fchensan/application-study-tool/pages/config/config_migration.md

 ## Migrating From pre v0.6.0 Configs
 There's a python script in /src/config_helper.py which will convert the original big-ips.json schema into the new management format.
-Assuming you have an existing list of configured BigIPs in /config/big-ips.json, migration is a 2 step process:
+Assuming you have an existing list of configured BIG-IPs in /config/big-ips.json, migration is a 2 step process:

 0. Backup the existing /config/big-ips.json file.